 What to expect

-During the service, we share “The Peace” by shaking hands and extending the greeting “Peace be with you” – symbolic of being at peace with God and others.
+During the service, we share “The Peace” with a bow “Peace be with you” – symbolic of being at peace with God and others.

 What about children?

 Currently Sunday School activities are suspended due to the ongoing Covid-19 Pandemic.

 We offer Sunday School for younger children to attend shortly after the service begins.
 They return to the service in time for communion when they come together, to the altar rail, and receive communion (or a blessing).
 After communion, the children return to their parent or guardian for the remainder of the service.